 Checkmat BJJ School

 She was founded by two brothers, Leonardo Vieira and Ricardo “Rico” Vieira, who were part of an elite generation of grappling fighters.

 They were raised under the Alliance team camp in the late 1990s; the Checkmat BJJ team is known for its aggressive grappling style.

-Due to a series of disagreements between the squad and the primary Alliance instructor (Fabio Gurgel).
+Due to disagreements between the squad and the primary Alliance instructor (Fabio Gurgel).
 Many of the fighters who belonged to this legendary Alliance formation were ejected from the group (2002).

 In light of the previous, this group of expelled fighters decided to build their training facility in their own right.

-Furthermore, the Vieira brothers contend that the team suffered from a lack of substantial leadership and direction throughout this period.
+Furthermore, the Vieira brothers contend that the team lacked substantial leadership and direction throughout this period.